 Manifest Senses (Su): At 2nd level and higher, a master transmogrifist gains the senses of his favored shape when he assumes its form.
 Senses include extraordinary special qualities such as blindsense, blindsight, darkvision, low-light vision, scent, and tremorsense.
 Battle Mastery (Ex): At 3rd level, a master transmogrifist gains a +2 competence bonus on all attack rolls he makes while in one of his favored shapes.
-This bonus increases to +4 at 6th level and to +6 at 9th level.

-Effortless Change (Ex): At 4th level, a master transmogrifist learns how to change his form through a simple act of will.
+This bonus increases to +4 at 6th level and to +6 at Effortless Change (Ex): At 4th level, a master transmogrifist learns how to change his form through a simple act of will.
 He can choose to apply the benefits of the Still Spell and Silent Spell feats (even if he doesn't have the feats) to any transmutation spell he casts to change into one of his favored shapes.
 This benefit does not increase the spell's level or casting time, or require any special preparation.
 Spells that can benefit from this ability include alter self, polymorph, polymorph any object, and shapechange.
 Shapechanger (Ex): A master transmogrifist acquires the shapechanger subtype at 5th level.
 He also gains the ability to remain in an assumed form indefinitely when he casts alter self.
 This works exactly like the alter self spell except that the duration is permanent.
 In other words, a master transmogrifist can remain in the form he assumes as long as he wishes, until either he chooses to dismiss it or the alter self effect is dispelled.

-Reflexive Change (Ex): At 7th level and higher, a master transmogrifist has the ability to change into a favored shape via a transmutation spell in response to an opponent's action once per day.
+Reflexive Change (Ex): At 7th level and higher, a master transmogrifist has the ability to change into a favored shape

+Mekkhier Saadren, a master transmogrifist via a transmutation spell in response to an opponent's action once per day.
 If he has an appropriate spell prepared and chooses to use this ability, he can change form as an immediate action (see page 86) in response to the action of another creature.
 For example, a master transmogrifist might turn into a dragon turtle to gain a high Armor Class against an impending attack, or change into a red dragon to gain immunity to the fire damage of an enemy's fire storm spell.
 The spell is expended as if the transmogrifist had cast it normally, and he remains in his new form until either the spell's duration expires or he dismisses it.
 A transmogrifist gives up his next action to make a reflexive change.
+If a master transmogrifist is currently under the effect of a shapechange spell he cast on himself, he can use his reflexive change ability as often as he likes (although never more than once per round).
+Each time he uses it, he loses his next action.